Riad Tizwa

 • Great for romantics: the central courtyard looks stunning at night when scented candles are lit

-• Tizwa's crowning glory is its roof terrace, which takes in an amazing panoramic sweep of the medina and the Atlas mountains beyond
+• Tizwa's crowning glory is its roof terrace, which grants glimpses into the medina below and the Atlas mountains beyond

 Lows